xavierloeraflores/ml-proposal-wgu/writeup.md

 By utilizing the database of images from the company's platform, we ensure that the data that will train the machine learning model is representative of the data that the model will be used on.
 The model will be trained to accept user generated content by being trained on user generated content.
 This will allow the model to tackle edge cases that can be found in user generated content since the model will be trained on years worth of data from the company's platform.

 #### Method Limitation
+The limitation with this method is that the model will be trained on data that has already been flagged by the company as explicit.
+User generated content can be unpredictable and new types of explicit content can be uploaded that the platform will not recognize such as AI generated images, deep fakes, and hand drawn explicit images.
+The model will be able to detect previous trends in explicit content but may not be able to detect new types or even subtle instances of explicit content.

 ### Data Preparation